 - How do issues of race, class, gender, and equity intersect with state intervention in public education?

-To be considered for the special issue, please submit:
+To be considered for the special issue, please submit a structured abstract or draft manuscript by Friday, June 6, 2025.

 - An article no more than 7,000 words (not including endnotes, references, tables and appendices).
 Editorials are also encouraged and must fall between 1,000-3,000 words.